 These bleach-free sheets performed exceptionally well at cleaning my cotton, silk, and denim test swatches.
 All kinds of stains were effectively removed, leaving only fresh and bright clothes.
 Earth Breeze sheets worked well on both whites and colored articles.

 They’re super affordable and priced at just $0.33 per load, which you can further reduce to $0.22 by subscribing to their monthly subscription deal.
 With free shipping and a money-back guarantee, you can try them out without the fear of losing money.

 What separates them from other eco-friendly laundry detergent brands is they give away 1% of their annual revenue to planet regeneration by being a part of 1% for the Planet.
 They also donate 10 sheets to a charity of your choosing with every purchase you make, so you can indirectly help underprivileged communities with your purchase.

-Second, Earth Breeze is relatively new to the market.
+The only major drawback with Earth Breeze is relatively new to the market.
 Although many customers have tested their products and left positive reviews on their websites, you might hesitate to try them out if you want that nostalgic smell of what your clothes smelt like as a child.